Murtagy/sidecar-example/README.md

-This repo serves like as an example of two services served together as a single pod.
+This repo serves like as an example of two http services written in Python served together as a single pod.

 Note: this is a simplistic example.
 On production you might want to:
-- define the probes;
+- define probes;
-- make sure sidecar fully starts before main app;
+- assure sidecar fully starts before main app (e.g. move sidecar into `initContainers` section) ;
 - think through what should happen if any of the apps is not healthy;
 - etc...